wr-ssl/M2GL025-Creative-Board-Notes/README.md

 If you want to read/write the serial flash part:
 1. Make sure CORESPI is appropriately instantiated in your Libero project
 2. Generate and include the SPI HAL files in your SoftConsole project
 3. Write application code that uses the SPI HAL API.
 A starting place might be the [baremetal bootloader](https://github.com/RISCV-on-Microsemi-FPGA/SoftConsole/tree/master/riscv-simple-baremetal-bootloader).
-(Note that this particular project doesn't run on the YellowBoard with the factory FPGA.)
+(Note that this particular project doesn't run on the YellowBoard with the default FPGA bitfile.)

 ## Simulation